MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/5-rs-of-rationalization.md

 Some aging applications aren't compatible with cloud providers because of the architectural decisions that were made when the application was built.
 In these cases, the application might need to be rearchitected before transformation.

-In other cases, applications that are cloud-compatible, but not cloud-native, might create cost efficiencies and operational efficiencies by rearchitecting the solution to be a cloud-native application.
+In other cases, applications that are cloud-compatible, but not cloud-native, might create cost efficiencies and operational efficiencies by rearchitecting the solution into a cloud-native application.

-Common drivers could include:
+Common drivers might include:

 - Application scale and agility
 - Easier adoption of new cloud capabilities